boyanis/dotvim/README.txt

-My N00b settings for Vim, Linux (and Windows?)
+My personal N00b settings for Vim, Linux and Windows.
+Use at your own risk.

 Installation: